 The Applicant is now applying for a General Lease - Recreational Use, for the use and maintenance of an existing pier and two mooring buoys.
-Because the Applicant took ownership of the upland on December 14, 2021, the lease provisions regarding indemnity would include the period of the Applicant's unauthorized occupation of State-owned lands.

-Because the lessee paid rent prior to the sale of the property, the State has already received rent covering part of the time the Applicant has occupied the premises and the prior payment of rent is offset against the amount owed by the Applicant.
-The Applicant will pay the remaining \$52 for unauthorized occupation of State land by the subject pier and two mooring buoys for the period beginning October 14, 2022, through October 24, 2022, the day before the beginning date of the proposed lease.
+The Applicant will pay \$220 for unauthorized occupation of State land by the subject pier and two mooring buoys for the period beginning December 5, 2022 through February 28, 2023, the day before the beginning date of the proposed lease.

-The subject pier and mooring buoys have existed for many years at this location, and TRPA registered the buoys on September 19, 2019 (Registration No. 11214).
+The subject pier and mooring buoys have existed for many years at this location, and TRPA registered the buoys on February 24, 2020 (Registration No. 10268).
 The pier is built on pilings with the immediate area of the pier being flat with fine sands and scattered rocks.
 The topography and location are easily traversable.
 Public access for pedestrians and lake-related activities is available at varying water levels both over and underneath the pier, and along the shore within the Public Trust easement.
 The buoys are located directly lakeward of the upland property and occupy a relatively small area of the lake.

 The subject pier and mooring buoys are privately owned and maintained, used for the docking and mooring of boats, and facilitate recreational boating.
 Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
 (Pub.
 Resources Code, §6503.5.)
 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
 The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
 Upon termination of the lease, the lessee may be required to remove all improvements from State land and restore the lease premises to their original condition.